lovette/nginx-tools/nginx-sites/README.md

 	nginx-sites [OPTION]... enable <site>...
 	nginx-sites [OPTION]... disable <site>...

-Run the command with `--help` argument or see nginx-sites(1) to see available OPTIONS.
+Run the command with `--help` argument or see nginx-sites(1) for available OPTIONS.

 ## Commands